The American People Deserve to Know More About President Trump's Condition

 It took until Saturday morning—what his doctor Sean Conley told us was “72 hours into the diagnosis”—for Trump’s medical team to speak to the public about the President’s status.
 Unfortunately, Coney proved to be quite evasive.
 He would not answer repeated questions about whether the President had received supplemental oxygen at any point.
 He would not speak to the results of any lung scan, which would very likely have been done.
 He would not even tell us how high Trump’s fever had spiked.
 These are all reasonable things for the American public to know when their President is in the clutches of a potentially fatal disease, especially with an election only weeks away.

 In just a few days, we’ve gone from what has emerged as a COVID-19 superspreader event at the Rose Garden to a very rosy picture of the President’s health status.
 But after Saturday’s press conference, we were left without any medical explanation as to why the President received an experimental monoclonal antibody cocktail; Conley only said that “For the President, I didn’t want to hold back.”
 We also don’t know why he was transferred to the hospital in the first place; Conley only said that Trump was hospitalized “because he’s the President of the United States.”
-Perhaps there was a sign of clinical deterioration at some earlier point—immediately following Conley’s press conference, White House Chief of Staff Mark Meadows told reporters that Trump’s “vitals over the last 24 hours were very concerning,” but Conley was unwilling to answer a simple question about Trump’s need for supplemental oxygen (the Associated Press reported later Saturday that Trump was given supplemental oxygen at the White House on Friday.)
+Perhaps there was a sign of clinical deterioration at some earlier point—immediately following Conley’s press conference, White House Chief of Staff Mark Meadows told reporters that Trump’s vitals over the last 24 hours were “very concerning,” but Conley was unwilling to answer a simple question about Trump’s need for supplemental oxygen (the Associated Press reported later Saturday that Trump was given supplemental oxygen at the White House on Friday.)
 The mixed messaging led to undue confusion and speculation that has exacerbated the ongoing crisis.

 Ironically, the most disturbing information shared during Saturday’s press conference was a disclosure: Conley said that, as of Saturday morning, 72 hours had passed since Trump’s diagnosis.
 That timeline would bring us back to Wednesday, potentially before Trump traveled to events in Minnesota and New Jersey, where he interacted with many people and, if that timing is accurate, may well have contributed to further spread of the virus.
 (In a statement sent after Saturday morning’s press conference, Conley said he misspoke and that Trump was diagnosed with COVID-19 on Thursday night and received the antibody cocktail on Friday.)